 In the area of wireless computer networking, a base station is a radio receiver/transmitter that serves as the hub of the local wireless network, and may also be the gateway between a wired network and the wireless network.
-It typically consists of a low-power transmitter and . [pdf]
+It typically consists of a low-power transmitter and .
+A base station is a critical component in a telecommunications network.
+A fixed transceiver that acts as the central communication hub for one or more wireless mobile client devices.
+In the context of cellular networks, it facilitates wireless communication between mobile devices and the core network. [pdf]

-[FAQS about What are the communication equipment for industrial base stations ]
+[FAQS about What is base station communication equipment ]

 Facilities for quick drenching of the eyes and body shall be provided within 25 feet (7.62 m) of battery handling areas.
 Facilities shall be provided for flushing and neutralizing spilled electrolyte and for fire protection. [pdf]